 - Combine the flour, sugar, cocoa powder, brown sugar, baking powder and salt in a large mixing bowl.
 Set aside.

 - Pour the melted chocolate mixture into the flour mixture in the mixing bowl and stir until slightly combined.
-Add the eggs, remaining bittersweet chocolate, and 1/4 cup of the walnuts (reserve remaining nuts for later) to the flour mixture; stir to combine.
+Add the eggs, remaining bittersweet chocolate, and ¼ cup of the walnuts (reserve remaining nuts for later) to the flour mixture and stir to combine.

-- Pour the batter into prepared baking dish and sprinkle with remaining 1/4 cup walnuts.
+- Pour the batter into the prepared baking dish and sprinkle with the remaining ¼ cup walnuts.

 - Bake until a wooden pick inserted in the center comes out with moist crumbs clinging, approximately 20 to 22 minutes for 9-inch baking dish or 22 to 26 minutes for a 8-inch baking dish.
 The edges should seem solid but the center will appear somewhat soft and will continue to set up as the brownies cool.
 Ovens can vary so I recommend setting your kitchen timer for a couple of minutes shy of the recommended baking times and watching them closely towards the end.
 Remove from the oven and cool completely in the baking dish before cutting and serving.